 Conn Maciel Carey’s COVID-19 Task Force, made up of OSHA and Labor & Employment attorneys, has been working diligently with employers across the country, and in particular those in the DMV area, to develop workplace-specific written Exposure Control and Response Plans to address these essential COVID-19-related issues.
 As a result, we are prepared to assist Virginia employers quickly come into compliance with VOSH’s new regulatory requirements, so that you can both keep your employees safe and avoid regulatory liability.

-For more information about VOSH’s new COVID-19 Emergency Temporary Standard, join us on Monday, August 3rd at 1 PM ET for a webinar regarding “Everything You Need to Know About Virginia OSHA’s New COVID-19 Standard,” which will be presented by Eric J. Conn (Chair of Conn Maciel Carey’s national OSHA Practice), Susan Wilcox (a CIH and CSP with Safety Resource Associates in Virginia), and special guest Jennifer Rose (VOSH Cooperative Programs Director with the Virginia Department of Labor and Industry).
-Participants in this webinar will learn:
+For more information about VOSH’s new COVID-19 Emergency Temporary Standard, check out the recording of our August 3rd webinar: “Everything You Need to Know About Virginia OSHA’s New COVID-19 Standard,” which was presented by Eric J. Conn (Chair of Conn Maciel Carey’s national OSHA Practice), Susan Wilcox (a CIH and CSP with Safety Resource Associates in Virginia), and special guest Jennifer Rose (VOSH Cooperative Programs Director with the Virginia Department of Labor and Industry).
+Participants in this webinar learned: